-The NorthStar Youth Outreach Center connects youth and young adults 13-24 of all genders, and their children to a safe place to access basic needs, receive advocacy and resource referrals.
+The NorthStar Youth Outreach Center (at our Maplewood location) connects youth and young adults 13-24 of all genders, and their children to a safe place to access basic needs, receive advocacy and resource referrals.
 Youth Outreach Advocates are responsible for providing individualized and comprehensive supportive services.

 Personal Shoppers work one-on- one with community members and Tubman clients as they shop for and select casual and business-professional attire, offering a fun, personal experience and empowering support.

 Use your communication and organizational skills to empower families as a Housing Advocate Assistant.
 Facilitate informational housing workshops and provide one-on-one meetings with shelter and transitional housing residents.
 Support clients with resources, information, and empowerment as they move towards their housing goals.
 Daytime weekday availability with a minimum of ten hours per week is required.

 The perfect opportunity for a tech-savvy volunteer, Computer Resource Assistants oversee the day-to-day needs of Tubman’s computer lab, enabling clients to research job or housing opportunities, print resumes, or access resources.

 Perfect for someone who is looking to gain further experience providing direct service, our Adult and Family Advocates are responsible for providing individualized supportive services and comprehensive advocacy to families and people of all genders who are currently living at Tubman’s shelters.